BC Cancer Agency: Fundraising

 The BC Cancer Foundation is the fundraising partner of BC Cancer.

-Established in 1938, the BC Cancer Foundation is an independent charitable organization that raises funds to advance research innovation and accelerate access to world-class care for all residents of the province of British Columbia.
+Established in 1935, the BC Cancer Foundation is an independent charitable organization that raises funds to advance research innovation and accelerate access to world-class care for all residents of the province of British Columbia.

 All donations to the BC Cancer Foundation stay in British Columbia to make a direct impact on residents in every corner of the province.
 Some of the achievements include: discovering and deploying the first effective prevention strategy for ovarian cancer, being the first cancer centre to effectively treat a patient based on the DNA of their cancer, and launching Canada’s first province-wide lung cancer screening program.

-Events

-The BC Cancer Foundation is the beneficiary of major fundraising events including: The Workout to Conquer Cancer, a 31-day challenge to move every day in May while fundraising and The Tour de Cure (formerly Ride to Conquer Cancer), presented by Wheaton Precious Metals, B.C.’s largest cycling fundraiser.

 The Foundation has offices in six of BC Cancer's regional centres: Abbotsford, Surrey, Kelowna, Victoria, Vancouver and Prince George.

+History

+In May 1935, the BC Cancer Foundation was founded to provide cancer care and treatment across B.C.
+The launch was announced at the Hotel Vancouver, and their first donation received was a $50 gift through a local women's community group.
+In 1938, a transformative $50,000 bequest from an anonymous woman enabled the conversion of a Vancouver hospital’s intern residence into the province's first cancer treatment centre, which went on to care for 288 patients in its inaugural year.

+In 1977, the BC Cancer Foundation contributed $2.3 million to establish British Columbia’s first cancer research centre in a converted bakery on 601 West 10th Ave—now known as the L. J. Blackmore Cancer Research Centre.
+Since then, BC Cancer has established research facilities at all centres across the province, including the Deeley Research Centre in Victoria.